farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 - Run create_tables.py to create your database and tables.
 - Run test.ipynb to confirm the creation of your tables with the correct columns.

+### `Build ETL Processes:`
+We have to follow instructions in the `etl.ipynb notebook` to develop ETL processes for each table.
+At the end of each table section, or at the end of the notebook, `run test.ipynb` to confirm that records were `successfully inserted into each table.
+Remember to rerun create_tables.py to reset your tables before each time you run this notebook.